16patsle/lazysizes/readme.txt

 Yes, it does.
 The PHP code for this plugin is heavily based on that of Lazy Load XT.
 The main difference is that this plugin is a bit simplified, and is using a completely different lazy loading library, with no jQuery dependency.

-Thanks to dbhynds for making Lazy Load XT.
+Thanks to dbhynds for making the Lazy Load XT plugin.
 Without that project, this one would not be possible.

 = Why is this plugin called the same as the lazysizes JS library?